Practice

 Getting human feedback

-In addition to progress meetings, all staff in the school offer two “office hours” each week during which students can ask questions or seek feedback on the work they have done.
+All staff in the school offer “office hours” each week where students can ask questions or seek feedback on their practice work.

 References